iNewLegend/php-image-dominant-colors/docs/development-research.md

 ![](img_2.png)

-The issue can be fixed by merging familiar colors into one color.
+The issue can be fixed by merging similar colors into one color.

 ---